Company says planned natural gas pipeline won’t go forward

 Democratic Gov. Phil Murphy, facing reelection this year, said Monday he was gratified that the project wasn’t going forward.
 He’s long opposed the project.

 “This one was bad.
-It would have wrecked out state and as long as I’m here that’s not gonna happen,” Murphy said.
+It would have wrecked our state and as long as I’m here that’s not gonna happen,” Murphy said.

 Pipeline opponents held a remote video conference to take a victory lap of sorts.
 The pipeline company’s decision was emotional for some.